yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 [Adding support for timeline semaphores in yuzu](https://github.com/yuzu-emu/yuzu/pull/4674) helps simplify the code a lot, improves VRAM use a small amount, and paves the way for the finalization of the `Texture Cache rewrite`.
 Thank you, [Rodrigo](https://github.com/ReinUsesLisp), for its addition!
 The result should be transparent for the user with no perceptible change besides a bit of VRAM savings.

+Users report that this change improved the stability of `Fire Emblem: Three Houses`.

 ## Bug fixes and improvements

 A missing feature in the input rewrite was the ability to merge two separate single left and right Joy-Cons into a single dual Joy-Con, a function `Super Mario Odyssey` needs.
 [Morph](https://github.com/Morph1984) [implemented `MergeSingleJoyasDualJoy`](https://github.com/yuzu-emu/yuzu/pull/4629), so this is no longer a problem for Mario.
 He can return to work once again for nothing.
 Thirty-nine years and no rewards for the best hero the Mushroom Kingdom ever saw.